R-o-y/cs2012_crowdfunding_system/README.md

-CROWD FUNNDNG
+CROWDFUNNDNG
 ========
-This is a project for CS2102 2016 SEM1
+This is a project for CS2102 in 2016/17 SEM1
 --------

 #### the following is to unify the coding style